Accreditation for residential services

 If you do not apply for accreditation in time or fail accreditation, then your residential service will be automatically de-registered and must stop operating as a residential service.

 It is important to note that if the Level 2 or Level 3 component of your accreditation is refused then you can no longer provide that service.
-You can continue to operate at a lower level, except if it is an aged rental residential service.
+You can continue to operate at Level 1, except if it is an aged rental residential service.
 If accreditation of a Level 1 service is refused, registration is automatically cancelled, and you cannot operate a residential service.

 Renewing accreditation